 Moving to Spain from the U.S.

 Thinking about moving out of the US and living in Spain?
 There are many reasons to move to Spain.
-It has an excellent healthcare system, a lively culture, and the daily siesta, which creates a relaxed, laidback lifestyle.
+It has an excellent healthcare system, a lively culture, and a daily siesta, which creates a relaxed, laidback lifestyle.
 Plus, the cost of living in Spain makes it a favorite destination for expats in Europe.

 Spain is also known for its child-friendly culture, so if you’re moving with children, you’ll feel right at home.
 It’s important to note that the education system is a bit different than it is in the United States.
 You can choose to send your child to a local school or one of the best international schools in Spain.
 International schools are great for children who don’t know the language.
 Local schools offer a unique opportunity to integrate with the local culture.

 In Spain, you’ll find many different, and very beautiful, cities and towns.
 You can live the city life in Madrid or Barcelona or opt for a coastal lifestyle by living in a beach town such as Palma, Malaga, or Ibiza.